brave/muon/docs/tutorial/extensions.md

 The extension utilities are found under `session.defaultSession.extensions` and have the following API calls.

+> If you want to access your extension resources after loading and enabling it then you can do so via `chrome-extension://{extensionID}/{resource-path}`

 ### `extensions.load(path, manifest, manifestLocation)`

 This will load an extension for use.
 The path is absolute, and manifest is defaulted to `{}` until it locates your manifest file in your extension folder to load into the manifest object.